 Once students are on the bus and checked off on the roll sheet, they must remain in their seats, with their feet out of the aisles, for the duration of the trip.
 Students may not change seats during the bus ride and must keep their head, arms, and other appendages inside the bus at all times.
 Students must be seated while the bus is in operation at all times.
 Students whose behavior causes the driver to be distracted in any way may lose their bus riding privileges without further warnings.
 Student and driver safety cannot be compromised.
 Refer any questions to the Transportation Coordinator at 410-339-4110.

 Middle School teachers believe that part of being prepared for class is arriving with homework completed and in hand.
-While students are not required to use computers to do homework, they frequently do so.
 Students are expected to arrive in class with hard copies of their assignments already printed or, in the case of paperless assignments, to complete and submit the electronic work on time.

 If students are not able to print their homework at home, they can do so at school.
 Students should save the work they have done at home on a flash drive, email it as an attachment to themselves, or use their Google account to manage work between school and home.
 They can then open these files at school to print their work as needed.
 All Middle School students learn how to do this in the sixth grade.
-The Middle School computer lab is open before school, as is the library.
-Both spaces are equipped with printers and multiple desktop computers.
+The Middle School computer lab is open before school and is equipped with a printer and multiple desktop computers.

-Students and their parents can find information about homework assignments by logging into the Veracross system.
+Students and their parents can find information about homework assignments by logging into Google Classroom.

 To make the most of their courses, students need to develop good organizational and time management skills.
 Supply lists are sent out each year and are always online.
 Teachers spend considerable time working out grade level agreements on the keeping of notebooks, folders, and portfolios.
 Students are encouraged to keep their work in accordance to these guidelines.